VETURISRIRAM/PROPERTY-PRICES-PREDICTIONS/README.md

 #### Jupyter Notebook

 You can also go through the `Notebook` Jupyter Notebook for clear representation of the plots formed in the challenge and understand my modeling better.

 You can launch and try to run the code yourself in the Jupyter Notebook too.
 It has step-by-step description of the code.

+## Python Notebook doesn't load?

+If the Python Notebook does not load in the browser or you see something like `Sorry, something went wrong.
+Reload?`, you can open it <a href="https://nbviewer.jupyter.org/github/VETURISRIRAM/PROPERTY-PRICES-PREDICTIONS/blob/master/Notebook.ipynb">here<a>.